Back to Glossary

 Flags

-The Red and Yellow Striped Flag is a motorsport warning signal that alerts drivers to slippery or hazardous track conditions ahead that could cause their car to lose grip or control.
+The Red and Yellow Striped Flag is a warning signal in motorsports that alerts drivers to a slippery or hazardous surface on the track ahead, such as oil spills, water, debris, or any condition that could reduce tire grip and cause loss of control.